Aaron Pike (athlete)

-Aaron Pike (born 1985/1986) is an American athlete who competes in wheelchair racing, biathlon, and cross-country skiing.
+Aaron Pike (born May 4, 1986) is an American athlete who competes in wheelchair racing, biathlon, and cross-country skiing.
 He has competed at the 2012, 2016 and 2020 Summer Paralympics, as well as the 2014, 2018 and 2022 Winter Paralympics.
 Pike finished second at the 2022 Boston Marathon, third at the 2021 and 2022 Chicago Marathons, and fourth at the 2018 and 2019 New York City Marathons as well as the 2021 Boston Marathon.
-He won multiple medals at the 2023 World Para Nordic Skiing Championships, including winning the 12.5km seated event.
+He won multiple medals at the 2023 World Para Nordic Skiing Championships, including winning the 12.5 km seated event.

 Personal life

 Pike is from Park Rapids, Minnesota, US.
 His father served in the military, and as a result, Pike grew up in four different US states, and spent time in Germany.
 He studied at Ramstein High School in Kaiserslautern, Germany.
 At the age of 13, he was accidentally shot in a hunting accident in Virginia, US, which damaged his spinal cord.
 He studied sociology at the University of Illinois Urbana-Champaign, and now lives in Champaign, Illinois.
 Pike is in a relationship with Paralympian Oksana Masters.